momentforever/ngx_http_cookie_encrypt_module/README.md

 ### Feature

 1. Expand more AES methods.
-2. put KEY and IV to conf and ohter optimization. (finish)
+2. Put KEY and IV to conf and ohter optimization. (finish)
 3. Add strict mode. (if can't be encrypted, thtrow away this cookie) (finish)
-4. replace better key and iv.
+4. Replace better key and iv.
+5. Adapt to more nginx versions
-5. ...
+6. ...